merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 #### Inputs

-There are multiple options to define which functions and sources should be used. `--function-sources` without arguments uses all available sources that had been used to annotate genes. `--function-accessions` and `--function-names` select functions from a single provided source.
+There are multiple options to define which functions and sources should be used. `--function-sources` without arguments uses all available sources that had been used to annotate genes.

+`--function-accessions` and `--function-names` select functions from a single provided source.
+The following example uses both options.

+{{ codestart }}
+anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output_table.txt --function-sources COG14_FUNCTION --function-accessions COG0004 COG0005 --function-names "Ammonia channel protein AmtB" "Purine nucleoside phosphorylase"
+{{ codestart }}

 To use different functions from different sources, a tab-delimited file can be provided to `functions-txt`.
 This headerless file must have three columns, for source, accession, and name of functions, respectively, with an entry in each row for `source`.

+By default, selected function accessions or names do not need to be present in the input genomes; the program will return data for any selected accessions or names that annotated genes.
+This behavior can be changed using the flag, `--expect-functions`, so that the program will throw an error when any of the selected accessions or names are absent.

 #### BRITE hierarchies